cindy12651269/llm-financial-qa-assistant/README.md

 These questions trigger function tools such as `get_latest_stock_price`:

-- What is the latest price of AAPL?
+- What is the latest stock price of AAPL?
 - Tell me TSLA stock price on NASDAQ.
-- Get the current price of GOOGL.
+- Get the current stock price of GOOGLE.

 ### General Financial Questions (LLM-generated answers)